georgeerol/RoboticPerception/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)
 # 3D Perception
-Before starting any work on this project, please complete all steps for [Exercise 1, 2 and 3](https://github.com/udacity/RoboND-Perception-Exercises).
-At the end of Exercise-3 you have a pipeline that can identify points that belong to a specific object.

-In this project, you must assimilate your work from previous exercises to successfully complete a tabletop pick and place operation using PR2.

-The PR2 has been outfitted with an RGB-D sensor much like the one you used in previous exercises.
-This sensor however is a bit noisy, much like real sensors.
+This [Udacity clone project](https://github.com/udacity/RoboND-Perception-Project) is modeled after [Amazon Robotics Challenge](https://www.amazonrobotics.com/#/roboticschallenge/results).
+Giving a robot the ability to locate an object in a cluttered environment, pick it up and then move it to some other location is not just an interesting problem to try to solve, it's a challenge at the forefront of the robotics industry today.

-Given the cluttered tabletop scenario, you must implement a perception pipeline using your work from Exercises 1,2 and 3 to identify target objects from a so-called “Pick-List” in that particular order, pick up those objects and place them in corresponding dropboxes.
+A perception pipeline is created base on Exercises 1, 2 and 3  from [RoboND Percetion Excercises](https://github.com/fouliex/RoboND-Perception-Exercises) o identify target objects from a so-called “Pick-List” in that particular order, pick up those objects and place them in corresponding dropboxes.

 # Project Setup
 For this setup, catkin_ws is the name of active ROS Workspace, if your workspace name is different, change the commands accordingly